JamesClonk/terraform-vcloud-kubernetes/README.md

 #### DCS+ resources

-For deploying a Kubernetes cluster on DCS+ you will need to manually created the following resources first before you can proceed:
+For deploying a Kubernetes cluster on DCS+ you will need to manually create the following resources first before you can proceed:
 - a VCD / Dynamic Data Center (DDC)
 - an Edge Gateway with Internet in your VCD/DDC
 - an API User

 ##### Dynamic Data Center

-Login to the DCS+ management portal and go the [catalog](https://portal.swisscomcloud.com/catalog/).
+Login to the DCS+ management portal and go to [Catalog](https://portal.swisscomcloud.com/catalog/).
 From there you can order a new **Dynamic Data Center**.
 The *"Service Level"* doesn't matter for Kubernetes, pick anything you want.

 See the official DCS+ documentation on [Dynamic Data Center](https://dcsguide.scapp.swisscom.com/ug3/dcs_portal.html#dynamic-data-center) for more information.